samisecure/Memory-Forensic-with-Volatility/README.md

 `vol.py --profile=<profile> -f memdump.mem pslist`

+By default, pslist shows virtual offsets for the _EPROCESS but the physical offset can be obtained with the -P switch:

+` vol.py -f memdump.vmem --profile=<profile> pslist -P `

 ## Psscan
 The psscan module doesn't trust the linked list of the processes, and, instead, searches memory by heuristically looking for EPROCESS structure that represent processes.Hence, it lists all processes that are even hidden by rootkit and not shown by pslist command of volatility or tasklist command of windows.
 Any discrepancy between process list shown by pslist and psscan suggests that rootkit is installed. also this command shows processes that have been terminated.
+If you want to investigate a hidden process (such as displaying its DLLs), then you’ll need physical offset of the _EPROCESSobject, which is shown in the far left column.
+Almost all process-related plugins take a --OFFSET parameter so that you can work with hidden processes.

 `vol.py --profile=<profile> -f memdump.mem psscan`